 Mine is 10+ years old, by Tory Burch.
 However, this classic style will now and forever be available from a variety of retailers.
 The old-school original was made by Burberry in 1916, so I’ve included it below, as well as a couple of stylish alternatives.
 You could go with grey or black but not if your style inspiration is the same as mine – Audrey Hepburn in Breakfast at Tiffany’s.

-I really like the J. Crew Classic Trench: available in tan or navy.
+I really like the J. Crew Classic Trench: available in tan or navy, sizes 00 to 24.

-If you want to splurge on the ultimate investment piece, or just explore a trench treasure trove, you can see Burberry’s current collection here: Burberry Trench Coats.
+And if you want to channel Audrey Hepburn and splurge on the ultimate investment piece, or just explore a trench treasure trove, you can see Burberry’s current collection here: Burberry Trench Coats.